 “I&O leaders must prepare to place workloads based on business needs, not constrained by physical location,” says Winser.

-“From colocation through to public cloud — plenty of alternatives to on-premises data centres exist.
+“From colocation through to public cloud — plenty of alternatives to on-premises data centers exist.
 Leaders must identify whether there are truly strategic reasons to persist with on-premises needs, especially when they consider the significant amount of investment involved is often amortised over many years,” said Mr. Winser.